maharshi878/maharshi878/README.md

 ## `> WHAT I BUILD`

-I'm a developer and founder.
-I don't wait for permission to ship things.
+I'm a developer and a founder.

 Two SaaS products live.
 Real freelance clients.
 Still in high school — and I intend to keep going.